RBAC Reference Guide¶

 - Monitoring: Watch for permission-denied errors in the Home Assistant logs

-- Automation: Manage manifests with your existing GitOps / infrastructure-as-code tooling
+- Automation: Manage the chart with your existing GitOps / infrastructure-as-code tooling (Flux

 For setup instructions, see the Service Account Setup Guide.